cap-ntu/baconian-project/docs/how_to_log.rst

 organized as follows:

 * How the logging module of Baconian works.
-* How to modify your newly implemented module so that Baconian can capture the logging information you intend to save.
 * How to visualize with log file after experiment finished.

 How the logging module of Baconian works